 Whether you’ve only got a couple of hours, a few days or a couple of weeks, it’s well worth taking the time to explore some these islands and discover the unique character of each.

 The main island group which is best suited for touring from Zadar include Dugi Otok, Losinj, Susac, Silba, Molat and Olib.
 The archipelago consists of numerous islands and islets stretching over the area of about 250 square kilometres.
 Some are inhabited and they are also interconnected by local ferry boats.

-The good thing about choosing Zadar as a starting point for your island-hopping holiday is that Zadar has fantastic connections with its local islands as well as islands in Kvarner archipelago all the way to Pula and Rijeka.
-You can even choose to start from Zadar, flying to Zadar and then island-hop to Pula and fly back home from there.
+The good thing about choosing Zadar as a starting point for your island-hopping holiday is that Zadar has its airport and has fantastic connections with its local islands as well as islands in Kvarner archipelago all the way to Pula and Rijeka.
+You can even choose to start from Zadar, fly to Zadar and then island-hop to Pula and fly back home from there.

 How much time I need to island-hop from Zadar:

 Depending on how much time you have, you can choose to island-hop just for a few days to the nearby islands and coast, to week, 10 days or even two weeks long island-hopping holiday.
 For a very short visit, Zadar has several local islands that are just 20 minutes ferry ride away.

 Zadar archipelago includes popular Kornati Islands National Park and Telascica Nature Park and if you have time try to visit both if you can.

 - If you have just a few hours, go to Ugljan.

 - If you have just a few days, I suggest you choose to visit Dugi Otok and Molat.

 - If you have a week to spare, then Dugi Otok, Molat, Olib and Silba are a good choice.